rhjelmeir/PrizmCloud-Magento1.5/README.md

 View a [demo](http://prizmcloud.accusoft.com/demo.html)

-##Installation Instructions
+###Installation Instructions

-1. Download and unzip all files to corresponding directories.
-"Accusoft" folder goes into site/app/code/community and "Accusoft_PrizmclouddocsViewer" file goes to site/app/etc/modules
+1. Download and upzip github zip
+2. Log into the Admin Section
+3. Find the Systems Tab -> Magento Connect then Magento Connect Manager
+4. Log into Magento Connect Manager Using Your Admin Login
+5. Find ‘Direct Package File Upload’ and choose the PrizmCloud_Document_Viewer-1.0.0.tgz zip file and click ‘Upload’

+###Enabling and Configuring plugin

-2. Login to your site and go to Admin > System > Configuration > Advanced > Advanced and see if your module is Enabled
+1. Admin > System > Configuration > Advanced > Advanced and see if your module is Enabled
-3. Go to Admin > System > Configuration > General > PrizmCloud Document Viewer and configure your settings
+2. Go to Admin > System > Configuration > General > PrizmCloud Document Viewer and configure your settings

 ### Add the Viewer to a Page